Best Antibiotics for Hidradenitis Suppurativa

 4. Repeated antibiotic use without follow-up can increase resistance, side effects, and treatment delays.

-5. Advanced or recurrent HS may require laser, biologic therapy, drainage, or surgery in addition to medication.
+5. Advanced or recurrent HS may require laser, biologic therapy, dr

 Appointment and Evaluation